-(NMS 10, 11, 12, amd 18 apply)
+(NMS 10, 11, 12, and 18 apply)

-Derby City has two adoption panels with independent chairs and attended by The same Agency Adviser to the Adoption Panels.
+Derby City has two adoption panels with independent chairs and attended by the same Professional Agency Adviser to the Adoption Panels.
 The panels are constituted in line with the adoption Agencies Regulations 2005 and follow the requirements of the National Minimum Standards (Standard 11.3).

 Prospective Adopters are positively encouraged to attend panel for their approval consideration and for the matching of children with them.

 Prospective adopters are given a leaflet explaining the panel process and are also asked to complete an evaluation form after the meeting.
-Their comments are fed back to the panel and retains a copy of all evaluation forms.
+Their comments are fed back to the panel and the Professional Adviser retains a copy of all evaluation forms.